priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Programming-Languages/Python/PYTHON_COMPLETE_REFERENCE.md

 ## Testing

 ### Unit Testing
+**Concept**: Testing individual components (functions, methods) in isolation to ensure they work correctly with various inputs.
 **Analogy**: Like quality control in a factory - test each component before assembly.
 ```python
 import unittest